 How to Earn Marriott Bonvoy Points

 Both Chase and American Express have co-branded relationships with Marriott.
-Chase issues the Marriott Bonvoy Boundless credit card while American Express has rights to the Marriott Bonvoy Business American Express card and the Marriott Bonvoy Brilliant card.
+Chase issues the Marriott Bonvoy Boundless credit card while American Express has rights to the Marriott Bonvoy Business American Express card and the Marriott Bonvoy Brilliant American Express Card.

 Each card is designed to target a different sector of Marriott’s customer base.
 Chase’s Bonvoy Boundless card is the mass market consumer card while American Express has rights to the business card and the more Premium, Brilliant card.